-And they would tell a different tale, Who talk about a slow-paced snail, And at my movements scoff and jeer, If they had but their house to bear Upon their backs, go where they might.
-I find it handy though at night To just draw in my horns and head, Turn round, and be at once in bed; Useful too when it does rain, To pop out and pop in again.
-If I travel for a week, For lodgings I need never seek; But when I want to take mine ease Can turn in at what hour I please.
-No one sits up to let me in, At my door there's no midnight din; No words between my wife and me About my having the latch-key; She with my house has nought to do, Nor I with her's-a good job too.
-All the winter long I sleep, Nor ever out of doors once peep, Until I the warm sunshine feel, Then out my horns I softly steal; And if it looks a likely day Begin to move my house away, And search for something green and sweet; For months I have had nought to eat.
-Oh! how I do hate a thrush, For with his beak my house he'll crush, Smash in both tiles, and roof, and rafter, And when he's killed me, eat me after.
+But when I want to take mine ease Can turn in at what hour I please.
+No one sits up to let me in,-At my door there's no midnight din; No words between my wife and me About my having the latch-key; She with my house has nought to do, Nor I with hers-a good job too.
+All the winter long I sleep, Nor ever out of doors once peep, Until I the warm sunshine feel; Then out my horns I softly steal, And if it look a likely day, Begin to move my house away, And search for something green and sweet;- For months I have had nought to eat.
+Oh, how I do hate a thrush!
+For with his beak my house he'll crush, Smash in both tiles, and roof, and rafter; And when he's killed me, eat me after.